 Sex with yourself gives nothing away.
 Self-pleasure actually gives something back to you and can even help to heal any residual trauma from the birth experience.
-Over time, masturbation as an awakening of your root chakra and gift of self-pleasure refills your sexual gas tank making you more likely to seek out and enjoy sex with your partner.
+Over time, masturbation as an awakening of your root chakra.
+The gift of self-pleasure refills your sexual gas tank, making you more likely to seek out and enjoy sex with your partner.

 Three Tips for Exploring Sex after Baby

 - Start solo – Your baby will learn to walk before she runs, so become acquainted with your own sexual energy again before you attempt to connect with your partner.

 - Be loving – Life after baby can be filled with delicate emotions and subtle physical sensitivities – tread gently and with patience.